 - Piety - This is important for a character's ability to concentrate on the task at hand.
 It also affects how many spells a character may be able to learn and their effectiveness with them.

 - Vitality - Very important for hit points, the chance for resurrection, the ability to resist damage and disease, and general health.

 - Dexterity - Being nimble and quick is an important attribute to have in combat as it can also determine how many attacks a character can make per round.
 The ability to dual wield without cutting off a leg, picking locks, and disarming traps so as not to poison everyone in the party is also largely determined by this attribute.

 - Speed - Initiative, the number of swings that a character can hurl at an enemy, and some combat skills.
 Being particularly quick can also affect armor class (defense).

 - Senses - Awareness of everything around them; important for detecting monsters

 Upon finishing the process, the player had several options to toy with.

-- Portrait - Depending on the sex and race of your character, several animated portraits were available for the player to pick from.
+- Portrait - Depending on the sex and race of the character, several animated portraits were available for the player to pick from.
 These would be visible from within the onscreen interface when they had something to say, or when something nasty would happen to them...such as death.